Sabalenka fights off Raducanu, Alcaraz marches on, Keys and Osaka crash at Wimbledon

 LONDON :Women's top seed Aryna Sabalenka fought off inspired home favourite Emma Raducanu in a cauldron-like Centre Court atmosphere to keep her Wimbledon quest on track but it was the end of the road for two other Grand Slam champions on Friday.

-Sabalenka ended British interest in the women's singles, edging a ferocious contest under the roof after requiring eight set points in the opening set and then roaring back from a 4-1 deficit in a sizzling second.
+Sabalenka edged a ferocious contest under the roof after requiring eight set points in the opening set and then roaring back from a 4-1 deficit in a sizzling second.

 "Wow!
 What an atmosphere, my ears are still hurting, it was super loud," a relieved Sabalenka said on court after wrapping up the win on her third match point.